super-chao1997/Cerebrum/README.md

 To use these tools in your agent, simply include their reference (from the "How to Use" column) in your agent's configuration file.
 For example, if you want your agent to be able to search academic papers and convert currencies, you would include both `example/arxiv` and `example/currency_converter` in your configuration.

-Want to create your own tools?
-You can either:
-1. Integrate them directly into your agent for now, or
-2. Check out the implementation examples in the [tool folder](./cerebrum/example/tools/) to learn how to develop standalone tools.
+If you would like to create your new tools, you can either integrate the tool within your agent code or you can follow the tool examples in the [tool folder](./cerebrum/example/tools/) to develop your standalone tools.
+The detailed instructions are in [How to develop new tools](#develop-and-publish-new-tools)

 ### Building Your Agent's Logic